Code of Ethics

 We will continue to use the 2004 version until consultation is complete and Council makes a decision regarding the adoption of the revised CMA Code.

-Consultation is now open.
+Consultation is now closed.
 Your feedback will help inform our recommendation to Council in May 2019.